Eight faculty of social work alumnae stand together side by side smiling.

 About Lecture:

-Dr. Ben-Arieh will be presenting on the major shifts and changes in the study of children’s well being.
-He will highlight the need to incorporate subjective perceptions of children in any effort to understand their lives, and will present findings from the International Survey of Children’s Well-Being (ISCWeB), the biggest ever survey of children.
-In this study they collected representative data on children’s lives, daily activities, perceptions, and evaluations of their lives in as many countries as possible.
+On October 3rd, 2023, Dr. Ben-Arieh presented on the major shifts and changes in the study of children’s well being.
+He highlighted the need to incorporate subjective perceptions of children in any effort to understand their lives, and will present findings from the International Survey of Children’s Well-Being (ISCWeB), the biggest ever survey of children.
+In this study, they collected representative data on children’s lives, daily activities, perceptions, and evaluations of their lives in as many countries as possible.
 During the last decade, they conducted the study in more than 50 countries and asked more than 250,000 children about their lives.
 Special emphasis will be given to the implication of this new knowledge to child welfare, health, and social services.

 About Dr. Asher Ben-Arieh: